Want to jump straight to the answer? The best web hosting provider for most people is definitely Bluehost.

 I want to give you a quick warning though.

-On web hosts, you can definitely go TOO cheap.
+On web hosts, cheap definitely isn’t always great.
 There is a point where reducing the costs any further seriously impacts the quality of your hosting.
 Your site will be down on a regular basis, you’ll never be able to get a competent support rep to help you, and every task you try to complete will have a horrendous user experience.

 We’ve found the best cheap web hosts.
 While their service isn’t quite as good as the others that we recommend, it’s good enough if you’re trying to get the cost down.
 Just be careful about shopping around for even cheaper deals, it’s usually too good to be true.

 We recommend these 2 hosts if you’re trying to get your hosting costs as low as possible:

 They’re also good for side projects or ideas that you’re playing around with.
 Then if it becomes a real project or business, you can always switch to one of the better hosts later.